 Step 3: Under the category 'My Integrations'.
 You can find the 'Remove' button adjacent to Jira icon.

-That was all you need to know for LambdaTest + Jira Self Hosted Integration.
+That's all you need to know for LambdaTest + Jira Self Hosted Integration.
 If you have any questions for us, please feel free to let us know.
 Our experts are always available on chat to help you out.
 Happy testing!